AdvancedPhotonSource/rsMap3D/docs/MPI_Info.md

 ## Recommended Settings

-The gridding operation is additionally multi-threaded via xrayutilities so it is recommended that num_procs < num cores.
-Through testing we recommend `num_procs = num_cores / [5-10]` as a reasonable starting point.
+While multi-threading is applied by xrayutilities, it only affects about <5% of execution time.
+As such, the main parameter to vary is the number of processes.
+Through testing we recommend `num_procs = num MPI slots` as a reasonable starting point.
 Experiment with your system to find what works best.